 Councils raise most of their revenue through rates, a system of taxation based on the value of the property.
-The Local Government Act 1999 requires councils to clearly explain and justify their decisions about the amount and distribution of rates.
+The Local Government Act 1999 (the Act) requires councils to clearly explain and justify their decisions about the amount and distribution of rates.

 Concerns about rates